Costa Rican Blackberry Smoothie Recipe

 If you don’t want to “marinate” the blackberries overnight, you can just blend them in water and then strain them through the fine mesh strainer.
 The taste is similar, although not exactly the same– it sure does save a lot of time, though!

 You can also make a vegan blackberry smoothie by swapping in coconut milk or almond milk for the powdered milk.
-If you are looking to make a smoothie without yogurt and banana you can always use this recipe.
+If you are looking to make a smoothie without yogurt and banana you can always do that.

 Serving Suggestions

 Serve your chilled blackberry smoothie in tall glasses.
 (Little umbrellas are also a welcome addition!)
-Batidos are usually served at breakfast, and pair well with other traditional Costa Rican breakfast recipes such as gallo pinto and Costa Rican Pancakes (Arepas).
+Batidos are usually served as a part of Costa Rican breakfast and pair well with other traditional breakfast recipes such as gallo pinto and Costa Rican Pancakes (Arepas).

 FAQ